Thinking of moving to MYOB Acumatica? Here is what you won’t read on the brochure

-Beyond the functional differences between the two products, there are a number of other elements which need to be considered when comparing MYOB AccountRight with MYOB Advanced (or more generally when comparing a small business accounting package with an ERP system).
+Beyond the functional differences between the two products, there are a number of other elements which need to be considered when comparing MYOB AccountRight with MYOB Acumatica (or more generally when comparing a small business accounting package with an ERP system).
 These posts are written from the perspective of someone who used to work at MYOB and is aware of the challenges faced and opportunities presented when migrating from one product to the other.
-The intention is to allow for more informed decision making for someone who is considering ERP for the first time.
+The intention is to allow for more informed decision-making for someone who is considering ERP for the first time.

 Configurable vs Non-Configurable Software